Last Updated on 2025-08-09 by Jorge Bastos

 - Ensopado de Borrego – Lamb stew

-- Gaspacho – typical cold tomato soup.
+- Gazpacho – a typical cold tomato soup.
 Somehow similar (but not the same) to the Spanish Gazpacho.

-- anything with Porco Preto – Porco Preto (Iberian pig) is a special race of pig that’s particularly good and typical from Alentejo.
+- Anything with Porco Preto – Porco Preto (Iberian pig) is a special race of pig that’s particularly good and typical of Alentejo.
 If you like pork, this should be a priority.

-When it comes to deserts, Alentejo also has its share of amazing sweets, but in Elvas you really need to try Sericaia com ameixa de Elvas (Sericaia with Elvas Plums).
-It’s a conventual sweet, so it obviously has lots of eggs and a good amount of cinnamon.
+When it comes to deserts, Alentejo also has its share of amazing sweets, but in Elvas, you need to try Sericaia com ameixa de Elvas (Sericaia with Elvas Plums).
+It’s a conventual sweet, so it has lots of eggs and a good amount of cinnamon.
 It’s decorated with the typical plums of Elvas.

-If you are looking for a good restaurant to eat typical food from Alentejo, we really enjoyed our meals in Adega Regional.
+If you are looking for a good restaurant to try typical Alentejo food, we enjoyed our meals at Adega Regional.
 It has many of the typical Alentejo dishes and a few others from the rest of the country.
-It has quality food at a reasonable 10-15 Euros per person (with drinks and dessert), and it’s inside the walls, so it’s straightforward to get there when exploring Elvas.
+It offers quality food at a reasonable price of 10-15 Euros per person (including drinks and dessert), and its location inside the walls makes it easy to access when exploring Elvas.

 Where to go next / Day trips from Elvas

-Despite being in a rather remote area of Portugal Elvas has a few other things to do close by.
-We are not going to explore them here, but we need to mention a few of them so you can choose where to go after visiting Elvas.
+Despite being in a rather remote area of Portugal, Elvas has a few other things to do close by.
+We won’t explore them here, but we’ll mention a few options so you can decide where to go after visiting Elvas.

 Vila Viçosa